ak--47/mixpanel-dwh-proxy/README.md

 There is also a [`Dockerfile`](https://github.com/ak--47/mixpanel-dwh-proxy/blob/main/Dockerfile) in the root directory for building a Docker image, which can be deployed to any container runtime.

+#### Configuring Mixpanel SDKs

-Once deployed, you will need to implement the following client-side configuration which tells the Mixpanel SDK to route it's data through the proxy:
+Once deployed, you will need to implement the following client-side configuration which tells the Mixpanel SDK to route it's data through the proxy.
+We do this by pointing the Mixpanel SDK to the `PROXY_URL` as it's `api_host`, we also set a `MIXPANEL_CUSTOM_LIB_URL` to use our proxy, and then we initialize the SDK like normal:

 ```javascript
 const PROXY_URL = `http://localhost:8080`; // the URL of your deployed proxy